 Ramsons is perennial, bulbous plant of the Cream - Liliaceae, also known as wild garlic and wild onion and has a specific scent of garlic.

-He meets us in the wet forest meadows of the mountain forests, usually over 1000 m above sea level.
-Its flowering is from April to June.
+It meets us in the wet forest meadows of the mountain forests, usually over 1000 m above sea level and flowering is from April to June.

-The stalks and bulbs are used.
+The stalks and bulbs are used of ramsons.
 The stalks being picked during flowering in April-June.
 The bulbs are dug in the beginning, before flowering in April-May.

 In medicine Allium ursinum L., the whole plant is used in the prevention of influenza, gastrointestinal disorders, spasms, diarrhea, blood cleansing and blood pressure.